 In addition to its hub-level research projects, each hub is also responsible for delivering a cross-cutting initiative and contributing research to other initiatives where appropriate.
-The initiative may involve cross-hub collaboration and include multiple projects to deliver management options, data and information for the four initiative themes listed below.
+The initiative includes cross-hub collaboration and may include multiple projects to deliver management options, data and information for the themes listed below.
+The four initiatives are:

-Initiative Lead Hub Protected place management Marine and Coastal Threatened and migratory species and threatened ecological communities Resilient Landscapes Waste impact management Sustainable Communities and Waste Climate adaptation Climate Systems
+Initiative Lead hub Protected place management Marine and Coastal Threatened and migratory species and threatened ecological communities Resilient Landscapes Waste impact management Sustainable Communities and Waste Climate adaptation Climate Systems